hansalemaos/cyandrocel/README.md

 ***

-## Color Search
+## Color Search and other image tools

+### Color Search

-### If you decide to add a screenshot to your DataFrame, you can perform a very fast color search (uses fast C++ vectors and structs for the results internally).
+#### If you decide to add a screenshot to your DataFrame, you can perform a very fast color search (uses fast C++ vectors and structs for the results internally).

 ```py